multitudes/42-minishell/README.md

 A well defined architecture is a better experience for team work, but it doesnt come free.
 Takes work.
 Modularity is key.
 But when modularity doesn’t end up being helpful, it quickly becomes actively harmful and it spirals out of control.

 ### Decoupling
+A part of creating a good architecture is decoupling.
+Decoupling is the process of separating the different parts of a system so that they are not dependent on each other.
+This makes the system more flexible and easier to maintain.
+Our minishell will be divided into a few main parts:

-- scanning into tokens.
+- The scanner or lexemer, splitting the input into tokens.
-- The parsing phase will be responsible for reading the user input, tokenizing it, and building a data structure that represents the command to be executed.
+- The parsing phase will be responsible for taking the tokens, and building a data structure that represents the command to be executed.
-- expansions of variables and expressions.
+- The expander, expansions of variables and expressions.
 - The execution phase will be responsible for taking the data structure produced by the parsing phase and executing the command it represents.
 - integration tests and unit tests.
 To be able to make changes and refactor our code with confidence, we will need to have a suite of tests that we can run to ensure that our shell is working as expected.